iogf/mnem/README.md

 Usage
 =====

-It is needed first to start mne daemon, in order to do that just issue the command below:
+It is needed first to start mnem daemon, in order to do that just issue the command below:

-    mne
+    mnem-daemon

-That is enough to have mne daemon running.
-Figure out how to execute mne at your graphical environment startup.
+That is enough to have mnem daemon running.
+Figure out how to execute mnem at your graphical environment startup.

-mne accepts the following parameters:
+mnem accepts the following parameters:

-    [tau@lambda mne-code]$ mne -h
+    [tau@lambda mnem-code]$ mnem -h
-    usage: mne [-h] [-y [YEARS [YEARS ...]]] [-m [MONTHS [MONTHS ...]]]
+    usage: mnem [-h] [-y [YEARS [YEARS ...]]] [-m [MONTHS [MONTHS ...]]]
                [-d [DAYS [DAYS ...]]] [-u [HOURS [HOURS ...]]]
                [-i [MINUTES [MINUTES ...]]] [-a] [-f] [-r] [msg]